sidharth-05/sideveloper.github.io/_pages/about.md

 ## 📈 Projects

-I have worked on a few projects in the past, some of which are listed below.
+I've worked on multiple projects in the past, some of which are listed below.

 - [Sao Paulo Metro Line Analysis](https://github.com/sidharth-05/UrbanTransit_Analysis)